telerik/kendo-ui-core/docs/aspnet-mvc/helpers/hybrid/mobileactionsheet/overview.md

 ## Reference

-### Existing Instances
+### Instances

-You can reference an existing hybrid ActionSheet instance via [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
+You can reference a hybrid ActionSheet instance by using the code from the example below.
 Once a reference is established, use the [hybrid ActionSheet API](/api/javascript/mobile/ui/actionsheet#methods) to control its behavior.

 ###### Example